fastify/fastify-request-context/README.md

 return app.ready()
 ```

-## Typescript
+## TypeScript

-In TypeScript you can augment the module to type your context:
+In TypeScript you are expected augment the module to type your context:

 ```ts
 import {requestContext} from '@fastify/request-context'